There are 3 feed types:

 "timeline"(Flat): Displaying "user", "artist", or "playlist" activities.

-"How Do I Create Feeds?"
+'How Do I Create Feed Groups?'

 These four groups cover the average use-cases for most applications.
+However, you can create any custom named feed group that serves your application needs.